FAQ: TruSTAR for Splunk ES

 This action submits an event to a TruSTAR Enclave of the user's choice.
 This action can be used on any log event in Splunk ES.
 The action will search your intelligence sources in TruSTAR for enrichment of any Indicators that TruSTAR identifies in the event.
 This action can also be added to any saved-search to automatically submit log events that match specific criteria you choose to TruSTAR for further investigation or enrichment.

-Q. Why can't I execute Submit or Enrich commands in the TruSTAR App?
+Can't execute Submit or Enrich commands

 Splunk ES requires that the Splunk user account have Admin permissions in order to execute Submit or Enrich commands.
 You can check the error message in Splunk ES to see if your permissions are the issue.